-- clip the ground clamp data at 0 V (ground relative) - add current until the current at 0 V is 0 A - extrapolate the ground clamp data at the origin to 2 Vcc - clip the power clamp data at Vcc (Vcc relative) - extrapolate the power clamp data at Vcc (Vcc relative) to 2 Vcc (Vcc relative)
+- clip the ground clamp data at 0 V (ground-relative) - add current until the current at 0 V is 0 A - extrapolate the ground clamp data at the origin to 2 Vcc - clip the power clamp data at Vcc (Vcc-relative) - extrapolate the power clamp data at Vcc (Vcc-relative) to 2 Vcc (Vcc-relative)

-Figure 4.18 - Graph of I-V Data for Vcc Terminated Buffer in High-Impedance State
+Figure 5.18 - Graph of I-V Data for Vcc Terminated Buffer in High-Impedance State

-Other termination types (only on when receiving, only on when driving or receiving specific signal levels) require advanced keywords, as detailed later in the chapter.
+Other termination types (termination is only on when receiving, only on when driving or receiving specific signal levels, etc.) require advanced keywords, as detailed later in the chapter.

 Some designs may feature parallel terminations which connect the pad to ground and to Vcc.
 The treatment of such designs under IBIS is highly simulator dependent.
+A universal recommendation regarding data collection for and representation of such designs is not possible at this time.

-4.4.2 V-T Table Windowing
+5.4.2 V-T Table Windowing